-The ferries in Greece are some of the most efficient and busiest in the world.
-During summer there are hundreds of them connecting between the Greek Islands and mainland ports at any given time.
-The boats are well maintained and have an excellent safety record.
+The ferry system in Greece is the biggest and most efficient in the world.
+During summer, there are over a hundred ferries connecting the Greek Islands and mainland ports at any given time.
+The boats are well-maintained and have an excellent safety record.
+Using ferries in Greece is a part of the full Greek Island experience.

 The ticketing agent that we use and recommend is Ferryhopper.
 Their booking engine is the most extensive and intuitive and gives you the most options, including alternate routes.